Abhishek7860/Generic-Java-Practise/README.md

 4. QuickSort - Single Pivot Quick sort
 5. DistinctElements - Checks distinct elements and places it at start of the Array.
 6. MostFrequent - Most frequently occuring element in O(n)
+7. Driver is to run the operation file which is for long interger operation.